Victim Compensation

 - Relative of a sexual assault, domestic violence, child abuse, or homicide victim;

-- Child who witnesses domestic violence (parent or legal guardian must file an application for a minor child (under the age of 18));
+- Child who witnessed domestic violence (parent or legal guardian must file an application for a minor child (under the age of 18));

 - Person who paid some or all of the funeral expenses;